-Recent trends in foreign-direct-investment (FDI) and transnationalcorporation (TNC) activities illustrate the deep and ongoing changes occurring in the world economy.
-The broad picture that emerges is characterized by the recovery from the FDI recession, the outstanding-although uneven-performance of host developing countries, the growth in the number and reach of TNCs and the changing character of the world economy on account of the integration brought about by TNCs at the level of production.
+Recent trends in FDI and TNC activities illustrate the deep and ongoing changes occurring in the world economy.
+The broad picture that emerges is characterized by the recovery from the FDI recession, the outstanding - although uneven - performance of host developing countries, the growth in the number and reach of TNCs and the changing character of the world economy on account of the integration brought about by TNCs at the level of production.

-The recovery from the FDI recession . . .
+The recovery from the FD1 recession ...

-After a two-year slow-down in outflows (from \$232 billion in 1990 to \$171 billion in 1992), FDI outflows began recovering in 1993, reaching
+After a two-year slow-down in outflows (from \$232 billion in 1990 to \$171 billion in 1992), FDI outflows began recovering in 1993, reaching \$195 billion (table 1).
+Not all major home countries contributed equally to the recovery.
+Still, the recovery from the FDI recession is seeing a slow return to the previous configuration of major home and host countries.